KristianOellegaard/django-hvad/docs/internal/manager.rst

 .. module:: nani.manager

-This module is where the mist of the functionality is implemented.
+This module is where most of the functionality is implemented.

 .. data:: FALLBACK_LANGUAGES

-    The default sequence for fallback languages
+    The default sequence for fallback languages, populates itself from ``settings.LANGUAGES``, could possibly become a setting on it's own at some point.

 ***************
 FieldTranslator
 ***************

-.. class:: FieldTranslator(dict)
+.. class:: FieldTranslator

+    The cache mentioned in this class is the instance of the class itself, since it inherits dict.

+    Possibly this class is not feature complete since it does not care about multi-relation queries.
+It should probably use
+    :func:`nani.fieldtranslator.translate` after the first level if it hits the :term:`Shared Model`.てz

     .. method:: get(self, key)